The Club has adopted the ECB Guidelines for supervising

 sessions.

-2. Young players should regard a helmet with a faceguard
+2. All young players should regard a helmet with a faceguard

 as a normal item of protective equipment when batting, together with pads,